cysabi/nautilus-chambers/docs/profiles.md

 ### Level

 Level is simply stored as an integer.
 `*levels` are represented by any number above 99. `100` represents `*1`. `105` represents `*6`

+### Weapon class
+the `weapons.json` document is split into classes, each with their own id.
+Actual weapon id's are only unique within the class, so the class id must also be stored.

 ### Sub abilities
 Sub abilities are stored as an array of `IdAbility`s.